February 9, 2016

 Swimlanes and Pools

-This is the "big picture" that allows you to outline the participants in a process.
-For example, for a Human Resources department, participants might include HR, facilities, hiring manager, payroll and the employee.
-Each participant gets their own swim lane or row on the chart.
-This concept is used outside the standard with more general swimlane diagrams.
+Swimlanes and pools provide the structure for outlining the participants in a process.
+For example, in a Human Resources process, participants may include hiring managers, payroll, and employees.
+Each participant would receive their own swimlane or row on the chart.
+This concept is used outside of BPMN as well, in the form of more general swimlane diagrams.

 Events